nmikelis/python_exercises/README.md

-# python_exercises
+# python-exercises
-A set of exercises in Python from beginner to advanced
+WIP:A set of exercises in Python from beginner to advanced